PROGRAM MANAGER / PRESIDENT

 Clay oversees all aspects of MUWG, including conference planning and execution.
 He also facilitates MUWG Training programs and performs MUWG assessments for organizations wanting to evaluate their implementation and use of Maximo.

-FINANCIAL OFFICER / TREASURER
+FINANCIAL DIRECTOR / TREASURER

 Mary Lou Furtek

-Mary Lou has been with MUWG on the business side of the organization as the Administrator since 2007 and as the Financial Officer since 2012.
+Mary Lou has been with MUWG on the business side of the organization as the Administrator since 2007 and as the Financial Director since 2012.
 She has a Master’s of Business Administration (MBA) from the University of Phoenix.